Hostage justice: Carlos Ghosn

 BBC reported on the case of Carlos Ghosn, the former chairman of Nissan who was arrested for understating his annual salary and misusing company funds in November 2018.
 Upon his denial, he fled to Japan and was immediately arrested at the Tokyo airport.
 He was transported to the Tokyo Detention Centre where he was given prison clothes and confined to a cell.
 Ghosn was also restricted from having any contact with his wife, Carole Ghosn.
 She told The Guardian in 2019 that “for hours each day, the prosecutors interrogate him, browbeat him, lecture him and berated him, outside the presence of his attorney, in an effort to extract a confession.”
 Le Figaro reported that Carlos Ghosn's French lawyers described his continued Japanese detention in a complaint filed with the UNHCR as "hostage justice".
 CNN quoted Jeff Kingston, director of Asian studies at Temple University's Japan campus, stating "That system of hostage justice, I think, does not bear scrutiny."

-Examples
+Tsuguhiro Kadokawa

 In 2022, Tsuguhiro Kadokawa, the former chair of Kadokawa Corporation, was arrested and indicted over bribery allegations linked to Tokyo Olympics 2020.
 He was detained for more than seven months, and during his detention he was repeatedly told by prosecutors that he would not be released from imprisonment until he confessed according to their storyline.
 In June 2024, he filed a civil lawsuit against the Japanese government for illegal detention and interrogation, and planned to file a complaint with the UN Human Rights Committee (UNHRC).
 His lawyer argued that their hostage-justice-type actions were in violation of international laws of human rights.